 By this time she had remarried and this marriage was a happy one and lasted to her death.
 It seemed to have no softening effect on her however and her children still never saw their father.

 Then the backlash began.
 Her books are not great literature.
 In many ways they are simplistic and, on looking at them now, I can see they are not particularly well written.
 But what adults thought did not matter to Enid.
 ‘I will never read or listen to criticism of my books from anybody over the age of 12’ was her cry.
 ‘I write for children not for adults’.
 (She did try an adult book but it was turned down by her publisher and never saw the light of day).

 Libraries banned them and for many years she was in the critical wilderness.
 It made no difference to her sales or her fans and gradually the tide began to turn.
 Among the onslaught of complaints was that children would only read her books and would not try anything else.
 I dismissed this years ago as rubbish and I do now.
-Do you see a 30-year-old sitting reading the Famous Five?
+Do you see a thirty-year-old sitting reading the Famous Five?
 I think not.

-This biography is a really fascinating read.
+This is a really fascinating read.
 Enid Blyton’s awfulness really is quite staggering and, yet, I found myself in the end feeling rather sorry for her.
 It was clear that she was shaped by her childhood and the trauma never really left her.
 It seems to me that she spent most of her life seeking happiness and hiding from fear that she would be left unloved.
 Rather sad in a way.